 Additionally, when you go to the Care Credit website and apply, they will rapidly let you know if you receive approval.

 Contact Our New Patient Coordinator for more Information

 Talk with our New Patient Coordinator

-It doesn’t cost anything to call us and talk about what is happening.
+It costs nothing to call us and talk about what is happening.
 Our New Patient Coordinator is here for you.
-She understands your pain.
-She listens.
-She can explain the process and protocols, costs, possible insurance benefits, and any other details you want to know.
-She can answer your questions.
-There are no obligations and she will take the time you need to know whether or not you should take the next steps.
+She understands your pain and can answer all your questions.
+Additionally, she can explain the process and protocols, costs, possible insurance benefits, and any other details you want to know.
+During this no-obligation consultation, she will take all the time you need to know whether you should take the next steps.

 Call Our New Patient Coordinator to Learn More